 Speech had become his life: his mother had gone deaf, and Bell’s father had developed a method of teaching deaf people to speak, which Bell taught.
-His research into mechanizing human speech was a relentless obsession: in the UK it had driven him almost to collapse.
+His research into mechanizing human speech had become a relentless obsession: in the UK it had driven him almost to collapse.

-When Bell was only 19 years old, he described the work he had been doing in a letter to the linguistics expert Alexander Ellis.
+When Bell was only 19 years old, he had described the work was doing in a letter to the linguistics expert Alexander Ellis.
 Ellis told Bell his work was similar to work carried out in Germany by Hermann von Helmholtz.

 A Mistake Puts Bell on the Right Track